 Duties of the Chaski

-This method let the Inca Empire interact across its areas.
-Messages reached over 250 kilometers (155 miles) in a single day.
+This method let the Inca Empire interact across its areas as the messages reached over 250 kilometers (155 miles) in a single day.
 The 24-hour service provided by the Chasqui runners was crucial for the Inca rulers, as it helped them stay informed about their vast empire.

 This allowed for quick decisions and effective strategies.
 Remarkably, around 25 runners could cover about 240 kilometers (150 miles) in just one day.
 This means they could be running between Cusco, Peru, and Quito, Ecuador.